planetlabs/planet-client-python/docs/source/cli/reference.rst

 ......

-Build a AND filter from the specified filter options and output to stdout
+Output a AND filter as JSON to stdout.

+If provided using --filter-json, combine the filters.

+The output is suitable for use in other commands via the --filter-json option.

 Usage: filter [OPTIONS]